yazatas/rafael/README.md

 rafael assumes the first 512 bytes of a device is reserved for booting and the superblock is written right after that.

+Run `make disk` to create hdd_file for testing purposes

 `make; ./main`

 # Copying